 During the probationary period, students must demonstrate that they are able to meet the required standard.
 Students who do not meet the minimum standards during the probationary period will be dismissed from the University at the end of the probationary period.
 Should a student be dismissed as a result of not maintaining SAP, he/she may petition the University to return after a period of one year has passed and must demonstrate their ability to succeed upon reinstatement.
 A Probation Reinstatement Fee of $100 will be incurred.

 Any student that is on Academic Probation will not be permitted to transfer to another program.
 Once a student is no longer on probation, then a program transfer will be allowed.
-Students are also not permitted to take elective courses while on probation.

 All courses attempted, including any repeated, incomplete courses or withdrawals recorded on the University academic record at the time progress is checked, are considered in determining if the student has completed the required percentage attempted credit hours and/or if the student exceeded the maximum number of credit hours for degree completion.
 Transfer credits from another institution that are accepted toward the student’s educational program count as both attempted and completed hours.